-Merritt Hall, air-conditioned and modern in furnishings and design, was opened in 1963 and houses 104 women.
+Merritt Hall was completely renovated in 2005 and houses 124 students.
 It is named for the late Ruth W. Merritt, former Professor of English.
 Miss Merritt was a valuable member of the teaching faculty from 1941 to 1971.

 Fine Arts Center, first used during the 1963-1964 session, houses the Art Department and the Music Department.
 An additional wing to the Fine Arts Building opened in 1974.
 This addition, the Cockrell Music Wing, houses four practice rooms, a studio and office, and a small auditorium for student recitals.